theolivenbaum/resin/README.md

 	var label = result.Docs[0].Fields["label"];
 	var primaryKey = result.Docs[0].Fields["id"];

-## Reads are purely disk-based
+## Disk-based concurrent read/write
 Resin is a library, not a service.
-It runs inside of your application domain.
+It runs inside of your application's memory space.
 Because of that ResinDB has been optimized to be able to immediately respond to queries without having to first rebuild data structures in-memory.

 The default index type is a dense, bucket-less, doubly chained Unicode character trie.
 On disk it's represented as a bitmap.